-Pricing a house cleaning job has to be considered when estimating clean time the right way, then multiplying that clean time by your hourly rate.
+Pricing a house cleaning job is when an estimated clean time is considered, then multiplying that clean time by your hourly rate.

 Listen to your customer’s greatest house cleaning problems

 At your initial meeting, get an understanding of what matters most to the customer.
 Ask them about their main concerns – what is so overwhelming about house cleaning that they’ve reached out to you.

 As you listen to your customer, and walk through their home, use the customer profile worksheets to calculate every estimated hour of clean time per room.
-The expanded version is available in our online professional cleaners’ shop.
+The BEST version is available in our online professional cleaners’ shop.

 Easy kitchen cleaning checklist for estimating